LiamDawe/gamingonlinux/README.md

 Setup apache, PHP and MySQL to serve up PHP pages as with any other.
 Adjust `includes/config.php` as needed for your Mysql installation.
 Import the development SQL database from the stripped SQL file `includes/dev/db.sql`

+## Crons ##

+Various cron jobs are needed to keep it all running smoothly, below are the files and suggested times:
+- includes/crons/remove_temp_uploads.php (removes left-over temp tagline uploads, once a day)

 ## Licensing

 The GOL site source is MIT licensed, but we also use other scripts which use different licenses: